Parasbuda/Parasbuda/README.md

 ## I'm a React JS Developer, who love to Code!!

--  I'm currently working as a React Developer at Meraki Techs Pvt.
+-  I'm currently working as a React Developer at Soori Techs Pvt.
 Ltd.
 -  I also design the app using HTML CSS Bootstrap too.
 -  Fun fact: I love to cook food and travel